- 1 Purpose

-Funding for the communications component of approved minor works projects will be included in the project allocation managed by Campus Services.
+Funding for the communications component of approved minor works projects will be included in the project allocation managed by Facilities Management.
 DICTS will draw on these funds for labour and communications equipment costs associated with the project.
 Work will be scheduled by the Manager (Networks), DICTS in accordance with workloads and project requirements.

-- Campus Services, in consultation with user and service organisational units, will prepare timelines for each minor works project.
+- Facilities Management, in consultation with user and service organisational units, will prepare timelines for each minor works project.
 These timelines will reflect changes and other factors.
 Project planning will involve consultation with relevant University organisational units.